 When she was eight, Maria’s family immigrated to the United States.
 She knew the move would give her the opportunities she needed to reach her career goal, but the transition was difficult.

 “I didn’t know the language, so I had to stay in school with an English teacher and a translator to learn,” she says.

 Once Maria mastered the English language – and four others since – her grades skyrocketed.

-Now the North Ridgeville High School senior is graduating one year early with a 3.9 GPA and is making her dream of becoming a physician a reality.
+The North Ridgeville High School senior graduated one year early with a 3.9 GPA and is making her dream of becoming a physician a reality.
 She attributes Lorain County Community College’s College Credit Plus program for the head start.

 “When I found out about LCCC’s College Credit Plus, I went to my guidance counselor and told her I wanted to do this,” Maria says.
 “I want to be a doctor, so I am taking every opportunity I can to be a young doctor.”